Public Record Laws about Text Messages in all 50 States

 In this blog post, we’ll look at public record laws concerning text messaging on a state-by-state basis to help you stay compliant with any relevant regulations or legislation.

 Note: All information has been sourced from the Reporters Committee for Freedom of the Press.

 The Alaska Public Records Act’s definitions of public records encompasses electronic records, though it does not refer to them specifically as such; instead, it simply includes all items “regardless of format or physical characteristics.”
+This includes “books, papers, files, accounts, writings, including drafts and memorializations of conversations.”
 To that end, the Alaska Public Records Act does not specifically address text or SMS messages, however, there is no evident argument that would exempt texting from disclosure under the law.

 The Arizona Public Records Law applies to all documents in the custody of public officers, who are required “to make and maintain records reasonably necessary to provide knowledge of all activities they undertake in the furtherance of their duties.”
 Though the law does not include specific language concerning electronic records, including text and SMS messages, there is no evident argument that would exempt them from disclosure.